statechannels/go-nitro/.adr/0002-signature-scheme.md

 Our state signing scheme involves encoding a data structure into a string of bytes, hashing those using [`keccak256`](https://en.wikipedia.org/w/index.php?title=Keccak-256&redirect=no) and signing the hash using an ephemeral [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) key.

-This key should not be used in any other protocol.
+**This key should not be used in any other protocol.**

 Nitro clients should verify the decoding from the contract where funds are locked.

 ## Consequences

-Signing a hash is important because it protects against leakage of the private key -- since the hash is unpredicatble it cannot be crafted maliciously by an adversary (even if the preimage has been prepared by that adversary).
+Signing a hash is important because it protects against leakage of the private key -- since the hash is unpredictable it cannot be crafted maliciously by an adversary (even if the preimage has been prepared by that adversary).

-There remains a potential issue with signatures being resued in unintended ways.
+There remains a potential issue with signatures being reused in unintended ways.

 Consider an encoding collision `p = encode(a,b) = encode'(a',b') = p'`.
 Put otherwise, the bytes `p` could be encoded / decoded in two different ways (perhaps the intended way plus another unintended way), giving rise to distinct variables `a' != a, b' != b`.
 If these distinct sets of variables and encoding functions result in the same preimage for the hashing and signing steps, the same signature could be "valid" for both sets.